svmiller/svmiller.github.io/_posts/2019-08-02-what-explains-union-density-brms-replication.md

 ## Conclusion {#conclusion}

 Table 4 and Table 5 in Western and Jackman (1994) do some sensitivity analyses, which 1) omit the outlier case of Italy, and 2) multiply the variances by 10 to diffuse the priors more.
-The results of those analyses, which I was partially able to replicate, do show the results are sensitive to diffusing the priors.
+The results of those analyses, which I was partially able to replicate[^partial], do show the results are sensitive to diffusing the priors.
 This much makes sense given what diffuse priors can do on a low-*n* statistical analysis even if the implications appear greater for Stephens' hypothesis.
 Indeed, omitting Italy and using Stephens' priors produces stronger evidence for the effect of *civilian labor force size* than Wallerstein's prior when Italy is omitted.
 Generally, sensitivity analyses highlight the importance of priors when data are weak.

+[^partial]: In other words, I'm getting the same basic story by adjusing the the priors to be more diffuse but the point estimates don't neatly match as they did in the other cases.
+Feel free to inquire for that code if you'd like.

 Still, this post is a love letter of sorts to the Western and Jackman (1994) article and to the `brms` package for doing Bayesian statistical modeling with the Stan programming language.
 The article appears on every quantitative methods syllabus of mine and `brms` is an incredibly useful tool for getting standard R users to do more Bayesian modeling.
 You can use the latter to replicate the statistical analyses in the former, which might help the learning experience for students trying to unpack Western and Jackman's research design.